krishnaveni0411/Automation-Portfolio/project1-automation/README.md

 1. Clicked on the dropdown to open the passenger selection panel.
 2. Increased the number of adult passengers using while loop.
 3. Decreased the number using a for loop.
+4. i used Assertion to check if we increnented/decrement the count to the expedted one.